 Q. Why is there an admission fee to visit the cat lounge?

 A. Admission is charged for your time in the lounge to cover the overhead of keeping the doors open and the cats happy.
 Admission pays the cats’ rent, keeps the lights on, internet connected, and buys them food, toys, and furniture to keep the lounge area comfortable.
 We limit the number of people entering to maintain a safe & calm environment for the benefit of resident cats.

 Q. Do you have a cancellation policy?

-A. Yes, you can reschedule or cancel your experience for a full refund at least 48 hours in advance using the link in your confirmation email.
-If it is less than 48 hours until your reservation, we cannot guarantee a refund.
+A. Yes, you can reschedule or cancel your experience for a full refund at least 24 hours in advance with an email to email@example.com.
+Cancellations within less than 24 hours from your visit are not refundable.
+You can review our full policy here.